A short story in the Cat in Rabbit's Fur saga.

-Swallowing hard, she ran her shaking fingers through her tangled, dark brown hair, found it hard to continue due to the unkept knots, and dropped down to collect the letters.
+Swallowing hard, she ran her fingers through her tangled, dark brown hair and found it hard to continue due to the unkept knots.
+She dropped down to collect the letters.

 Slamming the door shut, she locked the door and sighed loudly.
 Half-expecting something to crash against her window like in a cheap horror flick, she was relieved reality wasn’t so cruel.

-Khailani started her car, glanced over her left shoulder and then her right, and saw a small, caged white rabbit munching on a celery stick.
+Khailani started her car, looked over her left shoulder and then her right, and saw a small, caged white rabbit munching on a celery stick.

 In dried red paint, “This is your last chance” marked the cage’s side.

-If the message wasn’t signed “White Rabbit,” “W.R.”, with a paw print, or sticker of a rabbit, her stalker would grace her with a living rabbit.
+If the letter wasn’t signed “White Rabbit,” “W.R.”, with a paw print, or sticker of a rabbit, her stalker would grace her with a living rabbit.
 Where was he getting them?

 “I can’t do this.”
-Khailani snatched the rabbit cage and exited the car.
-Spotting a person in a white rabbit mask dart through the parking lot nearly made her drop the cage.
-She recovered the gun from her purse and aimed it in the stranger’s last location.
+Khailani grabbed the rabbit cage and exited the car.
+Seeing a person in a white rabbit mask dart through the parking lot nearly made her drop the cage.
+She recovered the gun from her purse and aimed it to where he disappeared.

-Pressing her lips together, the young woman backed up and frantically scanned the parking lot for signs of the man.
+Pressing her lips together, the young woman backed up and frantically searched the parking lot for signs of the man.
 She felt her way back to the office building and nearly tripped backwards over the raised sidewalk.
-That was her cue to hurry to safety.
+That was her cue to scurry to safety.

 © 2021: Operation: UGAWTS || The Cat in Rabbit's Fur || Short Story ||